Jack Black Got Hurt for Real While Pretending to Be Hurt in 'Conan' Final Episode Gag (Video)

-The always endearing Jack Black was one of the guests on the final episode EVER of Conan O’Brien’s TBS talk show. and from the sound of things, he had something AMAZING planned to send ‘Conan’ off with a bang.
-Unfortunately he took a planned gag where he was supposed to pretend to be injured a bit too far and ended up actually getting injured for real.
+The always endearing Jack Black was main guest on the final episode ever of Conan O’Brien’s TBS talk show. and from the sound of things, he had something amazing planned to send “Conan” off with a bang.
+Unfortunately, he took a planned gag where he was supposed to pretend to be injured a bit too far and ended up actually getting injured for real.
 Ouch (literally).

-So for context, Black came out on stage during Thursday night’s series finale wearing a cast and using a cane — and visibly wincing as he hobbled over to his seat.
-After some chit chat where Black explained how much he’s always appreciated and respected Conan, who was one of the first people to have him as a guest on a late night show decades ago, Conan got Black to explain what was up.
+So for context, Black came out on stage during Thursday night’s series finale wearing a cast on his foot and using a cane — and visibly wincing as he hobbled over to his seat.
+After some chit-chat where Black explained how much he’s always appreciated and respected Conan, who was one of the first people to have him as a guest on a late-night show decades ago, Conan got Black to explain what was up.

 Conan then explained how he ran out to help and tried to get the EMT workers in the ambulance they had for the shoot to help, only to be repeatedly reminded that the EMTs were actors and the ambulance wasn’t a real ambulance.